-These properties translate into mathematical conditions that are well-known in cooperative game theory as the null player, marginality, symmetry, efficiency and linearity axioms.
-Classical results by Shapley (1953a) and Young (1985) then imply that the Shapley value of an appropriately defined game provides the best way to split external obligations by relative responsibility of the co-infringers.
-The Shapley value is an accepted tool for allocating costs or profits in joint ventures.
-Its use for the division of cartel damages was initially proposed by Schwalbe (2013) and Napel and Oldehaver (2015) to law audiences.
+These properties translate into mathematical conditions that are wellknown in cooperative game theory as the null player, marginality, symmetry, efficiency and linearity axioms.
+Classical results by Shapley (1953a) and Young (1985) then imply that the Shapley value of an appropriately defined game provides the best way to a posteriori split a compensation payment according to the relative responsibility of the co-infringers.
+The Shapley value is an accepted tool for allocating costs or profits in joint ventures.3 Its use for the division of cartel damages was initially proposed by Schwalbe (2013) and Napel and Oldehaver (2015) to law audiences.
 We are the first to analyze the pertinent quantitative aspects.

 The key feature of Shapley proportionings is that they impute individual responsibility from the ability to influence prices.
 We revisit the underlying reasoning and a little-known formula that can simplify computations (Section 3) after detailing the problem at hand (Section 2).
-We prove that even symmetric firms generally have asymmetric obligations with respect to individual claimants (Section 4).
+We prove that even firms with identical technologies and symmetric market positions generally have asymmetric obligations with respect to individual claimants (Section 4).
 For linear market environments, we derive how Shapley proportionings are linked to demand and cost parameters and deduce useful bounds (Section 5).
 In Section 6, we compare Shapley allocations to ad hoc proportioning based on sales, profits, or a flat per head assignment.
 We find that corresponding suggestions by legal practitioners mostly clash with proportioning by relative responsibility.